aslamhus/WordpressHMR/README.md

 WordpressHMR now comes with a CLI tool that allows you to spin up a containerized wordpress site with one command.

-Defining and enqueing assets is as simple as managing a single `whr.json` file.
+Defining and enqueuing assets is as simple as managing a single `whr.json` file.
 This file contains the configuration for your assets, including the path to your scripts and styles, the hooks where they should be enqueued, and any conditions for enqueuing them.

 ## Who is this package for?

-Anyone who wants to develop Wordpress block themes with HMR for a fast paced development in a containerized environment.
+Anyone who wants to develop Wordpress themes with the fast paced development experience of HMR in a containerized environment.
+If you're familiar with `wp-env`, setup is a breeze.

+## Why not just use `wp-env`?

+`wp-env` is fantastic for custom block development, but it lacks the ability to hot reload styles and scripts.
+While you can leverage hot module replacement in custom block development, it is not currently possible to do so for theme development.
+This package combines the power of `wp-scripts` to manage asset dependencies with a dynamic enqueuing algorithm to provide hot module replacement for your theme development.

-## Gettings started
+## Requirements

-This package requires [Docker](https://www.docker.com/get-started/), [PHP](https://www.ionos.ca/digitalguide/websites/web-development/install-php/), [Composer](https://getcomposer.org/download/), and [Node.js](https://nodejs.org/en).
+This package requires [Docker](https://www.docker.com/get-started/), [PHP](https://www.ionos.ca/digitalguide/websites/web-development/install-php/), [Composer](https://getcomposer.org/download/), and [Node.js](https://nodejs.org/en), similar to the setup for `wp-env`.

+## Getting started

 1. Install WordpressHMR package